"

 Step 2: Next, in the region where all three sets intersect, enter the number of students who completed all three tasks.

-A three-set Venn diagram overlapping one another is given.
-The first set is labeled Notes, the second set is labeled Flash Card, and the third set is labeled Review.
-The intersection of all three sets shows 5.
+A three-set Venn diagram labeled Notes, Flash Card, and Review.
 Outside the Venn diagram, 'U equals Class equals 43' is marked.
+5 is in the center.

 Figure 5.
 Venn diagram for Step 2